 The awards come in three categories: Citizen of the Year, Young Citizen of the Year (aged 16 or below), and Community Group of the Year.

-Who do you think should be rewarded?
+But who do you think should be awarded this year?

 Make your nomination online at www.lincolnshire.gov.uk/goodcitizensawards

 The closing date for nominations is Friday, April 20.